pad1ryoshi/pad1ryoshi/README.md

 ---
 ### About me:

-Hi, I'm Rodrigo Padilha and I'm currently studying Computer Networks whose goal is to become a Cybersecurity Engineer and a bug bounty hunter.
+Hi, I'm Rodrigo Padilha, Information Security Research and Open-Source Tool Maker.
+I'm currently studying Computer Networks whose goal is to become a Cybersecurity Engineer and a bug bounty hunter.
 I'm currently focused on exploring web applications and low-level languages such as C.

 <div align="center">